The Conceptual Foundations of Identity

 The Artistic Persona and Authenticity

-A critical, yet often paradoxical, facet of personal identity in art is the cultivation of the artistic persona.
-This is the public-facing identity—an amplified, curated, or invented version of the self—that an artist presents through their work, interviews, and public appearances.
-Historically, from the Romantic genius to the tortured modernist, powerful personas have shaped art history's narrative.
-In the contemporary landscape, the persona is a sophisticated tool for navigating the art world's economies of attention and meaning.
-It operates in the tense space between genuine self-expression and strategic self-branding, raising enduring questions about authenticity.
+A key and often paradoxical aspect of identity in art is the creation of the artistic persona, a public-facing version of the self that is shaped, exaggerated, or even invented through artworks, interviews, and appearances.
+Throughout art history—from the Romantic genius to the modernist figure—such personas have influenced artistic narratives.
+In contemporary practice, the persona becomes a strategic tool for navigating attention and meaning, existing between genuine expression and self-branding, and continuously raising questions about authenticity.

 Identity as an Interdisciplinary Dialogue